 • Know network coverage in NSW: Ausgrid (Sydney/Central Coast/Hunter), Endeavour (Western Sydney/Blue Mountains/South Coast), Essential (regional/rural NSW).

-• Sumo Energy offers tailored plans with competitive rates, suited for different types of customers.
-From low-to-medium usage households with Sumo Local to high-usage households with Sumo Sunrise.
+• Sumo Energy offers Sumo Sunrise plan tailored plans with competitive rates, suited for different types of customers.

 • Sumo provides Australian-based support for a more helpful, local experience